 - Refusing to provide details of their means, and/or - Not consenting to multiple debts being dealt with together, and/or - Failing to pay a special arrangement on time without contact, then recovery action will be taken promptly in the normal way. - If there are council tax arrears on properties of over £1,000, then we are able to apply for a charging order.
 This basically means we register our interest against a property and when it is sold, we receive the payment out of the proceeds of sale.
 Some customers ask us to use this method where they have no or low income and are in the process of selling their property.
 This method is also used where other recovery action has not been successful and the property is empty or a second home.
 This helps bring the property back into use.
-Where the property is occupied and there is very large debt because of repeated non-payment, then this method will be considered on a case by case basis with the portfolio member.
+Where these properties are occupied and there is very large debts because of repeated non-payment, then this method